Closed for Applications

 Skills / Qualifications

-• Ability to work in a dynamic, multicultural and interdisciplinary environment
+• Networking and communication skills in a multicultural and multidisciplinary environment

 • Willingness to travel abroad for the purpose of research, training and dissemination